 Most lenders will offer a no cost refinance option to make it look more appealing – who doesn’t like a lower rate they don’t have to pay for?

-After all, it’ll still be cheaper than your old mortgage payment, and you may not want to put any more money into your house, especially if you move or refinance again in the near future.
+In addition, you may not want to put any more money into your house, especially if you plan to move or refinance again in the near future.

 As always, do the math to determine which approach makes more sense based on your wants/needs.
 Certainly put in the time to do a side-by-side analysis.